 The Busan International Film Festival (BIFF, formerly PIFF) -- Korea's largest film festival is held every fall in the southern port city of Busan.
 Many people call it the most important film festival in Asia.
 The 23rd BIFF will be held from October 4-13, 2018.

 The Jeonju International Film Festival (JIFF) -- JIFF features an extensive program which emphasizes digital and alternative film.
 Their 19th festival will take place from May 3-12, 2018.

 The Seoul International Women's Film Festival -- The SIWFF, formerly known as the Women's Film Festival in Seoul, was launched in 1997, and centers around works by women filmmakers (particularly those from Asia).
-Their 19th festival took place on June 1-7, 2017.
+Their 20th festival will take place on May 31-June 7, 2018.

 The Jecheon International Music & Film Festival -- held in the regional city of Jecheon, this is Korea's only festival devoted to music-related films and live performances.
-The 12th edition of the festival runs from August 11-16, 2016.
+The 14th edition of the festival will run from August 9-14, 2018.

-The Seoul Eco Film Festival -- (formerly called the Green Film Festival in Seoul -- A festival launched by the Korea Green Foundation and devoted to films related to the environment.
-The 13th edition of the festival was held from May 6-12, 2016.
+The Seoul Eco Film Festival -- (formerly called the Green Film Festival in Seoul) A festival launched by the Korea Green Foundation and devoted to films related to the environment.
+The 15th edition of the festival runs from May 17-23, 2018.

 The Seoul Independent Film Festival (SIFF) -- A long-running showcase for the leading independent films (short, mid-length, feature, documentary) made in the previous year.
 The 43rd edition of the festival will be held from Nov 30 to Dec 8, 2017.